 Also newly implemented at Brautigam is the “Bridging To High School” program for overaged middle school students who can accelerate to high school status by mid-year through intense instructional support from caring teachers in small-size classes.

-Windfern School of Choice opened its doors in the fall of 1995 in repurposed CFISD central office, following the vision of Superintendent Rick Berry.
-Offices were converted to classrooms, the School Board Room became the auditorium, the curriculum department was converted into the library, and the superintendent’s suite became the daycare center.
-Principal Sue Heineman led a skeletal team of only fifteen teachers and staff, but because she chose mission-minded educators who cared deeply about guiding young adults with tough circumstances, she set a high standard of pushing through insurmountable obstacles to reach the goal of graduation.
+The Brautigam Center ‘s roots reach back to Windfern High School, launched in the fall of 1995, in the repurposed CFISD central office located on Windfern Rd., following the vision of Superintendent Rick Berry.
+Offices were converted to classrooms, the School Board Room became the auditorium, the curriculum department was converted into the library, and the superintendent’s suite was transformed into the daycare center.
+Principal Sue Heineman led a skeletal team of only fifteen teachers and staff, but because she chose mission-minded educators who cared deeply about guiding young adults with tough circumstances, she set a high standard of pushing through insurmountable obstacles to help them reach the goal of graduation.

-Martha Strother is the current principal and has held that position since 2001.
-Under her tenure, the school has expanded to include 45 staff members and a student body that fluctuates from 250 to 400 students.
+Martha Strother was named principal in 2001.
+Under her tenure, the school expanded to include fifty-five staff members and a student population that fluctuated over the years from 275 to 400.

-Our cohesive family-like learning community is its signature feature.
-When asked why Windfern has made a difference, many students share that they feel a sense of belonging.
-Others cite the small classes and the individualized attention they receive from their teachers.
-The common thread among all their responses is a new found whatever-it-takes attitude!
+Brautigam’s cohesive family-like learning community is its signature feature.
+When asked why Brautigam Center makes a difference, many students share that they feel a sense of belonging.
+Others cite the small-size classes and the individualized attention they receive from their teachers.
+The common thread among all students’ responses is a newly found “whatever it takes” attitude!

 The Brautigam Center guides students by pointing them to their “True North” direction… where they are truly meant to be… where they become the best version of themselves!